YuriPolyakov/framework/README.md

 - Zend-diactors PHP package containing implementations of the accepted PSR-7 HTTP message interfaces
 - Aura router
 - PSR-15 HTTP Server Middleware
+- Zend-stratigility Stratigility started as a port of Sencha Connect to PHP.
+It allows you to build applications out of middleware.
 - Phpunit

 Usage